nibblesnbits/my-portfolio/conv/book.md

 Her breathing was shallow.

-Gable crouched nearby.
-Didn’t touch her.
-Didn’t speak yet.
+Gable leapt to her.

-She stirred before he could.
+She stirred before he could speak.

 Eyes opened slowly—first one, then the other, blinking with the careful rhythm of someone checking if the world had changed in her absence.

+Gable's heart slowed.
+The shaking he hadn't noticed felt like it was just now fading.
+He took a long breath.

 “You done making a mess?” he asked softly.